rb2k/viddl-rb/README.md

 ViddlRb.io = $stdout 	# plugins will now write their output to $stdout
 ```

-__Knows Bugs:__

-* Metacafe plugin fails with "Errno::ECONNREFUSED - No connection could be made because the target machine actively refused it." (note: only on library use)

 __TODO:__

 * Change explicit exit calls that are present in several plugins to raise exceptions instead.